-Should students be allowed to have their cell phones in middle school and high school?
-A 2010 Pew Research Center study found that 65 percent of cell-owning teens bring their phones to school despite any bans that may be in place.
+Should students be allowed to have their cell phones in high school and middle school?
 Most high schools now allow students to have cell phones but require them to be turned off during class because they can be disruptive and distracting.

-Both high schools and families seem to have an ongoing struggle with youth cell phone use.
+But both high schools and families seem to have an ongoing struggle with youth cell phone use.
 The ramifications leave lasting effects and challenges.
-In a 2020 Pew Research Center article, it was shared that “a majority of parents in the United States (66%) – who include those who have at least one child under the age of 18, but who may also have an adult child or children – say that parenting is harder today than it was 20 years ago, with many in this group citing technology as a reason why.”
+In a 2020 Pew Research Center article, it was shared that “a majority of parents in the United States (66%)—who include those who have at least one child under the age of 18, but who may also have an adult child or children—say that parenting is harder today than it was 20 years ago, with many in this group citing technology as a reason why.”

 Read on for the pros and cons of allowing cell phones in school to help make the right decision for your child.

-The 2010 Pew study noted that 48 percent of parents use the phone to monitor their child's location.
+In general, parents can use the phone to monitor their child's location.
 The monitoring of children’s locations during school hours should also be noted as a con for many families who don’t like the idea of tracking their high school children with technology.

 Mobile phones can be silenced during class or study periods, and active only in appropriate places.
 Expert and educator, Blaire Lent, MS.ED., MS.Sp.ED shared that knowing how to appropriately engage with cell phones is now an important life skill and learning tool: